awsdocs/amazon-eks-user-guide/doc_source/network_reqs.md

 ### Public subnet tagging option for external load balancers<a name="vpc-public-subnet-tagging"></a>

-You must tag the public subnets in your VPC so that Kubernetes knows to use only those subnets for external load balancers instead of choosing a public subnet in each Availability Zone \(in lexicographical order by subnet ID\)\.
-If you use an Amazon EKS AWS CloudFormation template to create your VPC after March 26, 2020, then the subnets created by the template are tagged when they're created\.
+Public subnets must be tagged as follows so that Kubernetes knows to use only those subnets for external load balancers instead of choosing a public subnet in each Availability Zone \(in lexicographical order by subnet ID\)\.
+If you use `eksctl` or an Amazon EKS AWS CloudFormation template to create your VPC after March 26, 2020, then the subnets are tagged appropriately when they're created\.
 For more information about the Amazon EKS AWS CloudFormation VPC templates, see [Creating a VPC for your Amazon EKS cluster](create-public-private-vpc.md)\.

 | Key | Value |